DenisTis/rnweb/README.txt

 should use components from EXPO when possible.

 DEBUGGING
+Remember to shake device to activate dev menu and set "Remote JS Debugging"

 To do debug, try to get standalone version of React-devtools:
 (Better implement it as a project dependency) npm install -g react-devtools